 Tiny wasps deployed to kill crop-eating pests

-Indonesia's cassava plantations are being killed by mealybugs, and thousands of wasps have been released to stop them.
+Indonesia's cassava plantations are being killed by mealybugs, and thousands of wasps will be released to stop them.

 Last updated: 30 Sep 2014 11:25 GMT